 The use of cell phones, tablets, and other electronic devices will be at the discretion of the instructor.
-Cell phones are to be put away in a bag.
+Cell phones are to be silent and put away.
 Speak with faculty prior to class if unusual circumstances.

 No children are allowed in the classroom or skills lab.
 Children are never to be left unattended, for example, during an examination.